lefex/sy-task/README.md

 ## queue.parallel

 Run task parallelly, you can set the value to limit how many task to run.
 One task will begin run when a task resolve.
-Queue will stop when all tasks finish.
+SYQueue will stop when all tasks finish.

 ```js
 // a task